-17. Question 10 of the Questionnaire in the application form requires that I disclose whether any pension fund with which I have been associated as Scheme Actuary or as support to the Scheme Actuary, has been subject to judicial or quasi-judicial proceedings where my involvement has been questioned.
+17. Question 10 of the Questionnaire in the application form require that I disclose whether a regulatory authority has raised with me any professional or actuarial issues that have led to a formal investigation or where an investigation has completed and led to a formal complaint or censure.
 The trustees of a pension scheme to which I am a Scheme Actuary have been contacted by the Pension Regulator seeking more information on, and the trustees' thought processes in agreeing, the terms of the current actuarial valuation and recovery plan.
 Do I need to disclose this?

-Question 10 relates to matters that have led to formal findings or judgments.
+Question 10 relates to matters pertaining to professional or actuarial issues that have led to a formal investigation or where the outcome of such an investigation has led to a formal complaint or censure.
+The key words are "professional or actuarial issues" and 'formal'.
 Enquiries by a regulator to obtain information or understanding would generally not need to be disclosed against Question 10.
-If those enquiries led to a formal investigation where the actuary's involvement was questioned then this would need to be disclosed at that time.
+If those enquiries pertained to professional or actuarial issues and led to a formal investigation then this would need to be disclosed at that time.